imagej/imagej.github.io/_pages/formats/tiff.md

 Bio-Formats
 -----------

-The [Bio-Formats](/formats/bio-formats) plugins offer a more complete TIFF importer, accessible via the {% include bc content='File | Import | Bio-Formats'%} command.
+The [Bio-Formats](/formats/bio-formats) plugins offer a more complete TIFF importer, accessible via the {% include bc path='File | Import | Bio-Formats'%} command.

 -   **Pro:** The Bio-Formats TIFF reader can handle many more varieties of TIFF.
 -   **Con:** The Bio-Formats TIFF support is not as speedy as ImageJ1's TIFF reader.